 In late July 2013, the wikileki website is being transferred to the reviseOmatic website.
 Wikileki will vanish soon afterwards.

-CTRL+Click for the Falstad Circuit Simulaton: LED Circuit In options, check European Resistors and uncheck Conventional Current.
-Adjust the slider to alter the Potentiometer setting.
+CTRL+Click for the Falstad Circuit Simulaton: Make any Gate from NAND In options, check European Resistors and uncheck Conventional Current.